ajcodes-git/devsops_bootcamp/README.md

 New line from bugfix/user-auth-error

 Getting familiar with merge conflict.
-Change on remote
+Change on Local